Inner Sanctum

 This slower pace turned out to be a gift.

-Our winemaking team describes the fruit quality with one word: beautiful.
+Our winemaking team describes the fruit quality with one word: "beautiful".

 Careful picking decisions, no pressure from the winery, and ideal ripening windows meant that every wine in our portfolio fermented naturally, with 100% wild fermentations and no stuck ferments.
-There is already a remarkable sense of concentration and flavour already developing in barrel and tank.
+There is already a remarkable sense of concentration and flavour developing in barrel and tank.

-Looking Ahead – From Challenge to Expression in the Glass
+Looking Ahead – Expression in the Glass

 You can’t outperform your vineyards.
 That’s something we live by.